nanocurrency/nano-docs/docs/integration-guides/advanced.md

 #### Stopped elections

 If an election is stopped for any reason, the corresponding block hash is sent on the `"stopped_election"` topic.
-Reasons for stopping elections include low priority elections being dropped due to processing queue capacity being reached, and forced processing via RPC "process" when there's a fork.
+Reasons for stopping elections include low priority elections being dropped due to processing queue capacity being reached, and forced processing via [`process`](/commands/rpc-protocol/#process) RPC when there's a fork.

 ```json
 {